evicplus/XcodeCreater/README.md

 # XcodeCreater
-Use Terminal to auto create a Xcode project
+Use Terminal to automatic create a Xcode project

 ###how to use it
 1. Clone the project
 2. Open Terminal "cd <the path you want to >" `sh <path to the project>/Demo/creator.sh`
-3. Done
+3. Input the new project name
+4. Automaticly open the project with an empty Podfile

 ### how to create your own Template
 1. Modify the Demo project directly